nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 Many things will affect performance.
 Here are just a few things to consider:

 1. CPU power of machine running the test program and the server.
 1. Mode of the server.
-Don't run the server with -DV debugging flag, run it like you would in production.
+Don't run the server with `-DV` debugging flag, run it like you would in production.
 1. Physical networking configuration.
-Please don't run the test from your laptop over wi-fi connecting to a server in another region.
-Unless that's your production configuration I suppose!
+For true benchmarking, it would be best not to run the test from your laptop over wi-fi connecting to a server in another region.
+Unless that is your production configuration.

 ## About the Author